RNA topology remolds electrostatic stabilization of viruses: RESULTS

-If we insert the equilibrium profiles for $\Psi$ and $\Phi$ obtained from Eqs.~\eqref{euler} for a fixed Lagrange multiplier $E$ and branch point fugacity $f_b$ into Eq.~\eqref{free_energy} and Eq.~\eqref{constraint}, we obtain the free energy of the chain-capsid complex, $F$, and the monomer number, $N$.
-By varying the Lagrange multiplier $E$, we are then able to plot $F$ \textit{vs} $N$ as shown in Fig. \ref{fenergy}, which confirms that the free energy minimum moves towards longer chains, {\it i.e.}, allowing more monomers to be encapsulated into the viral shell.
-In the inset to Fig.~\ref{fenergy}, we plot the optimal polymer length $N_{\text{min}}$ (defined as the position of the free energy minimum) versus the branch point fugacity $f_b$ for $\mu$, corresponding to 100 $mM$.
-As illustrated in Fig.~\ref{fenergy}, this effect is more pronounced at high salt concentrations.
-This is mainly due to the fact that high salt concentration screens electrostatic interactions, and thus intrinsic features of RNA structure such as branching will become more relevant.
-For low salt concentration, electrostatics overwhelms all the other interactions and branching becomes less important.
-For example, as shown in Fig.~\ref{fenergy}, for 100 $mM$ salt, the optimal number of monomers for the linear polymer is about 534, but for the branched polymer it increases by more than two times, becoming as large as 1211.
-The arrow on the $N$ axis of Fig.~\ref{fenergy} corresponds to $N=4\pi b^2 \sigma$ representing a neutral system where the number of positive charges on the capsid wall is equal to the number of negative charges on the chain.
+A plot of the encapsulation free energy $F$ vs the monomer number $N$, as shown in Fig. \ref{fenergy}, confirms that the free energy minimum moves towards longer chains, {\it i.e.}, allowing more monomers to be encapsulated into the viral shell.
+In the inset to Fig.~\ref{fenergy}, we plot the optimal polymer length $N_{\text{min}}$ (defined as the position of the free energy minimum) versus the branch point fugacity $f_b$ for $\mu$ corresponding to 100 $mM$.
+As illustrated in Fig.~\ref{fenergy}, this effect is more pronounced at high salt concentration.